charan-1711/AWT-Tailwind/README.md

-Tailwind CSS Assignment to understand components such as colors, element sizing, flexbox and grid, padding and margin, styling text, typography, borders and shadows
+Created a Timetable using Tailwind CSS to understand components such as colors, element sizing, flexbox and grid, padding and margin, styling text, typography, borders and shadows